top of page

 Get Real Inner Peace (GRIP) - a new on-line Attitudinal Healing group

-Trish Halvorsen from AHWA and Geralyn Russell from the AHI network, Florida USA, are jointly facilitating a new online Attitudinal Healing workshop series, "Get Real Inner Peace" (GRIP).
-It commenced on 17 June 2022 with an initial two-hour workshop, and subsequently continues on a weekly basis with six one-and-a-half-hour-long peer support groups.
-It winds up on 29 July 2022.
-The course is primarily aimed at how to experience inner peace, regardless of what is happening on the outside.
+Trish Halvorsen from AHWA and Geralyn Russell from the AHI network, Florida USA, jointly facilitated a new online Attitudinal Healing workshop series, "Get Real Inner Peace" (GRIP).
+It commenced on 17 June 2022 with an initial two-hour workshop, and subsequently continued on a weekly basis with six one-and-a-half-hour-long peer support groups.
+It wound up on 29 July 2022.
+The course was primarily aimed at how to experience inner peace, regardless of what is happening on the outside.
 In other words, you leave the story behind, and take the feeling of peace with you, essentially ending the cycle of “renting too much mental space” to past events or future situations which may or may not occur.
 You can experience a freedom and an inner equanimity which allows you to focus on what really matters to you today.

 By choosing peace intentionally, we now know we can change the neural pathways in our brain, so our choice has a lasting effect.
 We begin to choose peace more often and recognize peace as a choice we can make, moment by moment.
 Our lives become more peaceful as does the world around us.
 We can choose to have peace of mind as our only goal.

-The limited places for the program have been fully booked, with participants from Perth, US and China.
+The limited places for the program was fully booked, with participants from Perth, US and China all providing positive feedback on the series..

 Women's Group Resumes